rudikershaw/rudikershaw/README.md

 # About Me

-I am a software development engineer at Amazon Web Services, working on stream processing solutions using Apache Flink.
+I am a software development engineer at Amazon Web Services, prototyping 'art of the possible' solutions for public sector and social good projects.

 In my spare time I [read](https://www.rudikershaw.com/bibliography), [write](https://www.rudikershaw.com/#my-articles), and maintain a few open-source projects.